 Psychological basis of child growth and development, with emphasis on the emotional, mental, physical and social needs of childhood including an analysis of the factors in the home, school and community which influence behavior and personality.
-PREREQUISITE: PY 121.
-(SP)
+PREREQUISITE: PY121.
+(DD)

-PY 226 Adolescent Psychology
+PY226 Adolescent Psychology

 A course focused on physical, intellectual and emotional changes that occur during adolescence.
 Included is an examination of the unique problems and risks involved as the adolescent develops personal values, behavior patterns, sexuality and morality.
-PREREQUISITE: PY 121.
+PREREQUISITE: PY121.
 (DD)

-PY 230 Abnormal Psychology
+PY230 Abnormal Psychology

 This is an advanced Psychology course that will explore the historical views and different viewpoints of abnormal behavior.
 It will cover the different diagnostic categories of the DSM-5 and the treatments offered for these psychological disorders.
-PREREQUISITE: PY 121.
+PREREQUISITE: PY121.
 (OF)

-PY 233 Human Growth & Development 3 credits
+PY233 Human Growth & Development

 A study of human development across the life span.
 The focus is on clearly-defined stages of life, each with its own unique problems, concerns and solutions.
 The history, research methods, theories, technology and terminology related to the study of human development are discussed.
 Social and Behavioral Sciences credit.
-PREREQUISITE: PY 121.
+PREREQUISITE: PY121.
 (F, OSP)